Spring Cleaning Your Marketing

 Technological advancements in marketing continue to evolve at an alarming pace and in doing so the marketers’ armoury has grown.
 Social media is old news but maintains momentum and continues (rightly so) to play a key role in most businesses marketing strategies.
 Marketing automation tools such as Hootsuite and Buffer are worth a look as they enable you to plan your social media content, scheduling activity in advance saving the daily brain straining.

 For almost a decade, marketers have been told of the importance of video.
 Back then it was expensive and a tool only for the big budget marketers.
 This is now no longer the case and video creation couldn’t be simpler.
 More and more people are ‘consuming’ video content and would rather watch a short video than read endless pages of content (in fact perhaps this blog post should have been a video!).
-Perhaps it’s time to embrace the technology and start thinking how it can be used to aid your marketing efforts.
+Perhaps it’s time to embrace the technology and start thinking about how it can be used to aid your marketing efforts.

-How do you store your customers information?
+How do you store your customers' information?
 If you currently undertake email marketing what platform do you use and does it conform to the GDPR?
 If your data processes have yet to adapt to the new regulations this should unquestionably be factored into your planning and budget for 2019.

 Last but by no means least consider your ‘Content’!
 To a small business ‘Cash is King’ but in marketing ‘Content is King’!
 Marketing efforts rely heavily on all types of content for website news, social media, email marketing, pr … you name it whatever activities you have planned they will inevitably require content.
 Consider what resources you have available to you – is it of interest to your audience and if it is how it can be used or ‘repurposed’ for your marketing?

 The more helpful the content you produce, the more likely your customers are to engage and trust you.
-High quality relevant content will attract attention and hopefully generate new leads for your business.
+High-quality relevant content will attract attention and hopefully generate new leads for your business.
 Whatever your marketing objectives – brand awareness, sales generation, client retention, take the time to add content creation to your marketing plan.

 Of course, this is another simplistic take on a big subject.
 With so much to consider on top of doing the day job it’s easy to become overwhelmed.
 If you know you need to adopt a more proactive approach to your marketing and you’d like assistance with either creating or implementing a plan, please don’t hesitate to get in touch.
 As always Girarkle will be happy to add some sparkle to your marketing efforts!